swapxs/loki-mcp/README.md

 4. Restart Claude Desktop.

-5. You can now use the calculator tool in Claude by asking it to perform calculations:
+5. You can now use the tools in Claude:
-   - "Calculate 5 + 3"
-   - "What is 10 * 7?"
-   - "Divide 20 by 4"
+   - Loki query examples:
+     - "Query Loki for logs with the query {job=\"varlogs\"}"
+     - "Find error logs from the last hour in Loki using query {job=\"varlogs\"} |= \"ERROR\""
+     - "Show me the most recent 50 logs from Loki with job=varlogs"

 ## License